AdobeDocs/real-time-cdp-collaboration.en/help/guide/faqs/troubleshooting-tips.md

 **Work in progress**

 Encountering issues with Adobe Real-Time CDP Collaboration?
-This guide offers troubleshooting tips and solutions to help you resolve common problems and ensure a smooth user experience.
+This guide offers troubleshooting tips and solutions to help you resolve common problems.